Already a Member? Login

 • Kidney disease

-• Coronavirus disease 2019 – people who experienced severe COVID-19 have an increased risk of pulmonary embolism
+• Coronavirus disease 2019 (COVID-19) – people who had severe COVID-19 have an increased risk of pulmonary embolism

 Complications